-The Correction is legitimate.
-As for the summary of the demandant's allegation, we will discuss whether the Correction inventions 1 to 3 could have been easily invented by a person skilled in the art on the basis of the invention described in Evidence A No. 4, the invention described in Evidence A No. 1 (3), 2 (3), or 3 (3), the invention described in Evidence A No. 5, and well-known technical matters.
+The Correction of the case is legitimate.
+As for the Outline of the demandant's allegation C), we will discuss whether the Corrected inventions 1 to 3 of the case could have been easily invented by a person skilled in the art on the basis of the invention described in Evidence A No. 4, the invention described in Evidence A No. 1-3, 2-3, or 3-3, the invention described in Evidence A No. 5, and well-known technical matters.

 6-1.
-Matters described in Evidences A
+Described matters in Evidence A

-(1) Evidences A No. 1 (1) to (3)
+(1) Evidences A Nos.
+1-1 to 1-3

-(1-1) Evidence A No. 1 (1) is a notarized written statement of Douglas A Davis, who was a manager of the library project.
-The written statement describes that every member of the general public could obtain a copy of the project specifications (Evidence A No. 1 (3)) as of March 22, 1989.
+(1-1) Evidence A No. 1-1 is a notarized written statement of Douglas A Davis, who was a manager of the library project.
+The written statement describes that every member of the general public could obtain a copy of the project specifications (Evidence A No. 1-3) as of March 22, 1989.

-(1-2) Evidence A No. 1 (2) (or Evidence A No. 3 (2)) is a notice to CONTRACTOR attached to the above written statement, from a manager in California State University.
-The notice describes that the project specifications can be obtained at California State University, Northridge after a predetermined deposit is paid, after March 22, 1989, and the deposit is to be returned when the specifications are returned in good condition.
+(1-2) Evidence A No. 1-2 (or Evidence A No. 3-2) is a notice to CONTRACTOR attached to the above written statement, from a manager in California State University.
+The notice describes that the project specifications can be obtained at California State University, Northridge after a predetermined deposit is paid, after March 22, 1989, and the deposit is returned when the specifications are returned in good condition.

-(1-3) Evidence A No. 1 (3) (Evidence A No. 2 (3) and Evidence A No. 3 (3) have the same contents) describes the title "Project Specifications California State University Oviatt Library the second stage" (translated abstract P. 1) and the following matters (Note by the body: Translated abstract is used for the matters described).
+(1-3) Evidence A No. 1-3 (Evidence A No. 2-3 and Evidence A No. 3-3 have the same contents) describes the title "Project Specifications California State University Oviatt Library the second stage" (translated abstract P. 1) and the following matters (Note by the body: Translated abstract is used for the matters described).

 After the title "Library equipment-automated storage and retrieval system (ASRS)" (Translated abstract p.
-4 1.2), the item "1.
+4 l.
+2), the item "1.
 01 Contents of application" (Translated abstract p.
-4 l.5) includes the following 14 / 55 descriptions.
+4 l.
+5) includes the following descriptions.